 Build on Mobile Web

-Open the Square Point of Sale application from a custom mobile web application to process in-person payments using Square hardware.
+Learn how to open the Square Point of Sale application from a custom mobile web application to process in-person payments using Square hardware.

 Link to section